Skip to content

 Follow me on this journey as I explore one of the remotest corners of China, where the last Dulong women with tattooed faces tell me their incredible stories.

-One of the places I wanted to visit for a long time, even before coming to China, was Dulong, a remote valley nested in the Gaoligongshan National Park.
+One of the places I had long wanted to visit, even before coming to China, was Dulong (独龙), a remote valley nestled in the Gaoligongshan National Park.
 This park is one of the most beautiful places in all of China.
 It’s also incredibly important from a conservation standpoint because its unique climatic conditions allow a complete transition from temperate to tropical forest, which is extremely rare worldwide.

-But besides the gorgeous landscapes, Dulong is interesting because of the people living there: the Dulong ethnic group, one of the smallest and least studied in China.
+But besides the gorgeous landscapes, Dulong is interesting for the people who live there: the Dulong ethnic group, one of the smallest and least studied in China.
 According to the latest information, there are no more than 10.000 left.

-What makes this ethnic group particularly fascinating is the now-forbidden tradition of tattooing the faces of young women.
-Only a handful of these women are still alive; talking to them and getting to know their stories has been a fantastic experience.
+What makes this ethnic group particularly fascinating is the now-forbidden tradition of tattooing young women’s faces.
+Only a handful of these women are still alive; talking to them and learning their stories has been a fantastic experience.

-I had a similar opportunity in Yunnan when I photographed the last women still alive with Lotus feet.
+I had a similar opportunity in Yunnan when I photographed the last women still alive with bound feet.
 You can read my story here.

 Meeting the last Dulong Tattooed Women